northeastern-rc/rc-public-documentation/docs/source/best-practices/checkpointing.rst

 Which checkpointing method to use?
  * If your software already comes with built-in checkpointing, it is often the preferred option.
 It is probably the most optimized and efficient way to checkpoint.
- * Application-level Checkpointing is the easiest to use as it is already integrated in your applicaion.
+ * Application-level checkpointing is the easiest to use as it is already integrated in your applicaion.
 Does not require major changes to your scripts.
- * Application-level Checkpointing will save only the relevant data for your specific application.
+ * Application-level checkpointing will save only the relevant data for your specific application.
- * If you're writing your own code - use DMTCP or implement your own Checkpointing.
+ * If you're writing your own code - use DMTCP or implement your own checkpointing.